Never Too Young Taskforce

 Kendra Mitchell

-Diagnosed at 34 in 2014, Kendra knows the difficulties of navigating treatment, financial health and long term survivorship that come with a cancer diagnosis.
-She will always use her VOICE to advocate for improved systems and partnerships in the support of patient care.
+Diagnosed at 34 in 2014, Kendra will always use her voice to advocate for improved systems and partnerships for patient care.

 Kim Newcomer

-Adventure enthusiast and survivor who is willing to climb any mountain for young-onset awareness.
+Adventure enthusiast and survivor willing to climb any mountain for young-onset CRC awareness.

 Shauna Nguyen

-Stage III survivour and obsessive poop watcher.
-Healthcare worker who likes to scare people straight about colorectal cancer.
+Stage III survivor and obsessive poop watcher.
+A healthcare worker who likes to scare people straight about CRC.

 Dr. Paul O'Rourke

-Young onset survivor, dad to 2 amazing boys, and primary care physician passionate about promoting CRC awareness, screening, research, and patient/caregiver support
+Survivor, dad to two amazing boys, and primary care physician passionate about awareness, screening, research, and support.

 Sonia Richard